mladenpopovic808/TrainingScheduler/README.md

 ## Features

-- **User Registration and Authentication**: Users can register and log into the application.
+- **User Registration and Authentication**: Users can register, log in, and manage their profiles securely.
+- **Schedule Management**: Users can create, read, update, and delete scheduled appointments or events, making it easy to organize their time.
-- **Database Interaction**: The application allows users to search, add, and edit data.
+- **Database Interaction**: The application allows users to search for, add, and edit data within the database.
-- **Notifications**: Users receive email notifications when new messages arrive in the queue.
+- **Email Notifications**: Users receive email notifications when new messages arrive in the queue, thanks to the integration with ActiveMQ.
+- **API Gateway**: The application utilizes an API Gateway to manage requests and responses between the frontend and backend services efficiently.
+- **Service Discovery**: With Eureka, the application can dynamically discover and register services, enhancing the overall architecture and scalability.